 Liquasil liquid gutter liner system

-Coated gutters will still be susceptible to soiling and debris accumulation in the same way as any other gutter.
+Liquid lined gutters will still be susceptible to soiling and debris accumulation in the same way as any other gutter.

 To ensure that the coating system is not damaged, please avoid using sharp scrapers, particularly metal, as these could damage the coated surface.